Michaels is practically giving lighted holiday wreaths and garlands away

 The holidays are right around the corner, and before you know it, it’ll be time to celebrate.
 One way to get into the holiday spirit is to spruce up your home or workplace with holiday décor, and although it can be expensive, Michaels is practically giving away wreaths and garlands.
 They’re now on sale at massive discounts, and a new wreath or garland is a great way to kick off your holiday preparations.

-Some of the best wreaths, such as the 30-inch Mixed Pine Pre-Lit Wreath by Ashland and 24-inch Wintry Pine Wreath, are currently available at a significantly lower price than normal, and garlands such as 6-foot Pomegranate and Mixed Pine Garland by Ashland are on sale up 70% off.
+Some of the best wreaths, such as the 30-inch Mixed Pine Pre-Lit Wreath by Ashland and 24-inch Wintry Pine Wreath, are currently available at a significantly lower price than normal, and garlands such as 6-foot Pomegranate and Mixed Pine Garland by Ashland are available for up 70% off.

 Shop this article: 30-inch Mixed Pine Pre-Lit Wreath by Ashland, 24-inch Wintry Pine Wreath and 9-foot Pre-Lit Pine Garland by Ashland